jovito-royeca/iOS-Test/README.md

 For image sizes, please keep it 63 for example http://cdn-goeuro.com/static_content/web/logos/63/megabus.png

 If there is no data available in the returned json file then try to find how you can make a proper calculation for it.
 Each list should be ordered by departure time. options to order through arrival time or duration should also be available.
 Tapping an offer button should display a "Offer details is not yet implemented!" message to the user.
+Your app also should work offline, so try to cache in the data.

 Implement your solution as an app that we can try out. should be comptaible starting with iOS 7 and different iPhone screen sizes.
 Also send us the source code to your solution.
 We use GitHub, so it would be much better if you can upload it to a remote Github repositery.